chanyaoying/Realtime-Analysis-of-Fashion-Tweets/README.md

 # IS459-Project
 Real-time Analysis of Fast Fashion Trends from Twitter

-TODO: update drill & tableau
-This solution provides a end to end pipeline for real time streaming tweets analysis with quick visualizations generated which provides real time tracking of twitter user behavior and sentiment.
-It is easily integrable and domain agnostic to other use cases as list of topics can be specified to any target field.
+This solution provides an end-to-end pipeline for real time streaming of tweets for text analysis, with quick visualisations.
+This provides real time tracking of twitter user behavior and sentiments.
+Our architecture is easily integrable, and it is domain-agnostic as the list of topics can be specified to any target field.

 ## Note
 1. The Tweepy API allows us to listen to 1% of all tweets in real time.